 kanalaritja: An Unbroken String celebrated the unique practice of Tasmanian Aboriginal shell stringing.
 This exhibition from the Tasmanian Museum and Art Gallery featured stunning shell necklaces created in the 1800s, alongside necklaces from acclaimed makers of today and a new wave of stringers who learnt the tradition at cultural renewal workshops.

-Previously on show at the National Museum of Australia, 10 August to 3 October 2017
+kanalaritja was previously on show at the National Museum of Australia from 10 August to 3 October 2017.